JafethvE/UnitTestingAssignments/README.md

 - Think about class responsibilities.
 - Keep test coverage in mind.

 Hand this in as two projects, added to the solution.
-The main project should be named "Assignment3" and the test project should be named "Assignment3Test".
+The main project should be named "Assignment3", and the test project should be named "Assignment3Test".

+**You might run into a situation where you need to fix the production code to get working tests.
+This is deliberate.**

 ## Handing your assignment in with a pull-request